 Limited sliding scale appointments, based on financial hardship

 Current availability: 1 sliding scale ongoing weekly therapy opening

 See other therapists in Oakland, CA.

 Anxiety, depression, stress and anger are experiences many people have at some point in their lives.
-When you've gotten stuck in one of these experiences, or seem to keep coming back to the same struggle, it can be a sign that a part of you is calling for healing.
-Doing healing in psychotherapy can give you structure, clarity and support to make healing change possible.
+When you've gotten stuck in one of these experiences, or seem to keep coming back to the same struggle, it's often a sign that healing is needed.
+Doing healing work in the context of psychotherapy can give you structure, clarity and support to make healing change possible.

-It's my goal to help you discover ways to connect to yourself that are loving and that help you to start making consciously empowered choices in your life to find that relief, fulfillment and joy you long for.
+It's my goal to help you discover ways to connect to yourself that help you to make consciously empowered choices in your life to create the experiences that you long for.
 Lending a respectful and inquisitive ear, I listen deeply to what troubles you.
 I also listen for what inspires you and what has helped you through difficult times.
 I work to help you uncover how ways you learned to survive previously may be preventing you from getting what you want today.
-I believe you are your own best expert and want to help you find the best possible solutions from the inside to put into practice outside in your day to day life.
+I believe you are your own best expert and want to help you find the best possible solutions from within to put into practice outside in your day to day life.

 My approach is supportive of developing a connection to your inner self so that you can communicate from your heart.
 Practicing an attitude of curiosity and acceptance, my goal is to build trust with you and to understand your unique experience.
 When working together, I aim to help you feel respected and understood.
 I truly believe in the healing powers of self-discovery and self-acceptance.
 I strive to help you cultivate the kind of relationships you long for, with yourself, others and the world around you.

 Email or Call Natalie Spautz, LMFT at 1-800-651-8085 ext.
 18601